-My family has had bunny rabbits for over 50 years and I’m happy to share what I know about rabbits’ sleep habits from my first-hand experience and extensive research.
+The other day my kid asked me if rabbits are nocturnal, and I was shocked that she didn’t know the answer.
+My family has had bunny rabbits for over 50 years and I’m happy to share what I know about rabbits’ sleep habits.

 What is the difference between Nocturnal and Crepuscular?